Career coaches on the biggest mistakes people make in the job search

 Like Kahn, Ariel Lopez, founder and CEO of tech hiring platform Knac, notes that most hiring managers receive an overwhelming volume of applications.
 “It’s almost impossible for them to screen everyone in their pipeline,” she shares.

 Which is why she says that it’s a big mistake to spend time on finding the perfect opportunity, polishing up your résumé and cover letter, submitting them—and then never following up.
-“Avoiding to follow up could result in your application being overlooked, and you not getting the job you want,” she adds.
+“Avoiding following up could result in your application being overlooked and you not getting the job you want,” she adds.

 She advises candidates to follow up with every position they apply to, as well as looking for referrals within the companies you’re applying with to help you out.
 “Be persistent,” she says.
 “Don’t be afraid of being too aggressive in your job search.
 Fortune favors the bold.”